c4lliope/rfcs/038-resource-prototypes/proposal.md

 ### `get`: fetch a version of a resource

-The `get` handler will always be invoked with an object including fields of a version to fetch.
+The `get` handler will always be invoked with an object including the fields of a version to fetch (emitted by `check`).
 It is given an empty **bits** directory in which to fetch the data.

 A `MessageResponse` must be emitted for all versions that have been fetched into the bits directory.
 Each version will be recorded as an input to the